Hiring teams wouldn’t need a language analytics platform if job descriptions were easy to write. They’re not.

 Want to see for yourself how easy it is to write job descriptions that attract more qualified and diverse candidate pools?
 You can try Datapeople for free.
 You can also schedule a demo to have someone from our team give you a tour.

-And if you’re wondering how to implement a new platform into your recruiting process, here’s an article for you.
+And if you’re wondering how to implement a new platform into your recruiting process, change management article for you.
 Change management isn’t easy, so we’ve outlined five steps that make the transition shorter and easier.